 Investigate regional planning frameworks: Align local grazing projects with larger-scale vegetation management and wildfire mitigation strategies.

-Utilize the (CalVTP) where available for CEQA Streamlining.
+Utilize the California Vegetation Treatment Program (CalVTP) where available for CEQA Streamlining.
 The CalVTP streamlines CEQA compliance for fuels management projects, covers prescribed grazing as a treatment activity, and provides high-level environmental analysis via its Program Environmental Impact Report (PEIR).
 By using the CalVTP EIR, project proponents can reduce the time and cost of CEQA review, making it easier to implement prescribed grazing and other vegetation treatments across the state.
 To further expand prescribed grazing at local and regional scales, agencies and land managers are encouraged to prioritize use of the CalVTP where it is available and provide training on its application, supporting more efficient wildfire resilience and ecological restoration efforts.

 The Project Specific Analysis (PSA) is the required environmental compliance document for a vegetation management project: PSA Template